 2. Big Ideas: An Ethical Exploration of Standardized Testing in Nursing Education.
 Young, D. (2018).
 Nurse Education Today.
 61 (2018) 1-2.

 We have all pondered ethical principles in nursing.
 In this piece on standardized testing in nursing education, Diane Young presents interesting ethical considerations.
-As nurse educators we all hope that all who truly want to be a practicing nurse can achieve that goal.
+As nurse educators, we all hope that all who truly want to be practicing nurses can achieve that goal.
 But of course, not all students succeed in their courses of study or in passing NCLEX.
 I hope this piques your interest!

 3. Instituting Evidence-Based Changes to Improve First-Time NCLEX-RN Pass Rates.
 Czekanski, K., Hoerst, B.J., and Kurz, J. (2018).
 9 (1), 11-18.
 Journal of Nursing Regulation.

 This article by Czekanski et al covers a systematic data-driven and evidenced-based approach to implementing change to improve pass rates.
 A designated testing committee developed strategies to improve faculty-made exams, improve standardized testing policies, and increase student practice with NCLEX-style questions.
 Key items for change included revision of student policies related to admission, progression, and program exit policies.
 Faculty simultaneously made changes across the curriculum, mapped curriculum content to NCLEX, and analyzed HESI exams for content areas of concern.
 Pass rates after the interventions increased from 64.86% to 94.29% over a three-year period.

 4. HESI RN Specialty Exams Improve Scores on Exit Exam.
 Dr. Susan Sportsman, RN, PhD, ANEF, FAAN